rien333/numbersense-vae/thesis/README.md

     algorithms, as such an algorithm will learn its own particular representation of the data distribution.
-Given their ability to construct the underlying stochastic representation of the data, i.e. performingxs autonomous feature determination, *Varitional
+Given their ability to construct the underlying stochastic representation of the data, i.e. performing autonomous feature determination, *Varitional
     Autoencoders* (VAEs) seem fit to tackle this problem (see [**section x.x**](#vae) for more detail).
 Moreover, VAEs are trained in an unsupervised manner, similair to how learning visual number sense does not required labeled data due it being emergent.
-Another intersesting aspect of VAEs is their relatively interpretable data encoding scheme, which might tell us something about how it deals with visual numerosity, and thus allow us to asses it's performance against biological data.
+Another intersesting aspect of VAEs is their relatively interpretable data encoding scheme, which might tell us something about how it deals with visual numerosity, and thus allow us to evaluate the properties of it's encoding against biological data.

-Present research therefore asks: How can we apply artificial neural networks to learning the emergent neural skill of subitizing(visual number sense?) in a manner comparable to their biological equivalents?

-Most of the research above was conducted on approximate numerical cognition, but these characterisics of visual sense of number hold equally well for number systems that offer a more distinct sense of number (e.g. subitizing, see below).
-Likewise, subitizing is suggested to be implemented as parallel preattentive process in the visual system (Dehaene 2011, p57), whereby the visual system might rely on it's ability to recognize holistic patterns to arrive at a final subitizing count (Jansen et al. 2014; Dehaene 2011, p57; Piazza et al. 2002).
-This means that the "sudden" character of subitizing (unsurprisingly, sudden is it's etymological stem) is arrived our visual systems ability to process simple geometric configuration of objects in parallel, whereby an increase in complexity deprives perceiving a group with 4+ items of it's sudden distinct numerical perpetual character for this would strain our parallelization capabilities too much.
-This strain would then lead us to resort to counting, which has a perceptual character different from suddenness (enumeration is a very strict and patterned activity).
+Unfortunately, no dataset fit for visual numerisoty estimation satisfied above requirements (sizable collections of natural image with large and varied, precisely labeled objects groups are had to construct), forcing present research towards *subitizing*, a type of visual number sense which had a catered dataset readily available.
+Subitizing is the ability of many animals to immediately perceive the number of items in a scene without resorting to counting or enumeration, given that the number of items falls within the subitizing range of 1-4 ([**???**]{.citeproc-not-found data-reference-id="kaufman1949"}; Davis and Pérusse 1988) Most of the research above was conducted on approximate numerical cognition, but the aforementioned characterisics of visual sense of number hold equally well for a more distinct sense of number such as subitizing.
+Similairily, subitizing is suggested to be a parallel preattentive process in the visual system (Dehaene 2011, p57), whereby the visual system might rely on it's ability to recognize holistic patterns to arrive at a final subitizing count (Jansen et al.
+2014; Dehaene 2011, p57; Piazza et al. 2002).
+This means that the
+"sudden" character of subitizing is arrived at from the visual systems ability to process simple geometric configuration of objects in parallel, whereby an increase in the number of items behind the subitizing range deprives perceiving a group of it's sudden distinct numerical perpetual character for this would strain our parallelization capabilities too much.
+This strain would then lead us to resort to enumeration techniques, which have a perceptual character that differs from suddenness due enumeration being an attentive, patterned activity.
+Present research therefore asks: how can artificial neural networks be applied to learning the emergent neural skill of subitizing in a manner comparable to their biological equivalents?

+To answer this, we will first highlight the details of our training procedure by describing a dataset constructed for modeling subitizing and the implementation of our learning algorithm, variational autoencoders.
+Next, as the SOS problem is essentialy an image classification, a methodology for evaluating the unsupervised VAE model on subitizing classification is described.
+We demonstrate that the performance of our unsupervised approach is comparable with supervised approaches using handcrafted features, although performance is still behind state of the art supervised machine learning due to problems inherent to our particulair VAE algorithm.

 Related Work
 ============